fordonez792/chat-app/README.md

 - React JS for the front end
 - CSS for design
 - Node JS and Express JS for the back end
+- JSON Web Tokens for login and signup
 - Socket IO for real time messaging
 - Sequelize JS as an ORM for MySQL
 - MySQL for all data storage